Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

 Underground Tour Visitor Information

 - UNDERGROUND TOUR

 Underground Tour, Seattle's most unusual attraction, is a humorous walking tour of the buried city.

 For a great look at the history of aviation and for a chance to get up close and personal with some of the world’s most historic flying machines plan on spending some time at the Museum of Flight.
-Some of the more noteworthy exhibits include; Air Force One from the 1960’s, the now retired Concorde supersonic jet, and the just arrived Space Shuttle Trainer Crew Compartment.
+It's located just south of Seattle, in the neighboring city Tukwila, but can still be accessed by the city's transit system.
+Some of the more noteworthy exhibits include; Air Force One from the 1960s, the now retired Concorde supersonic jet, and the just arrived Space Shuttle Trainer Crew Compartment.

 Washington State Ferry System